This story originally ran in December of 2016, but we loved it so much we brought it back.

 Food doesn’t have to be complicated to be great, and food makers don’t have to follow rules to kill the game.
-That’s the philosophy behind the new Botanica restaurant, market and magazine launching early in the new year.
-Heather Sperling and Emily Fiffer, are proving with their new Silverlake digs that when it comes to healthy eating, color, flavor and good feels can still take priority – and if their recipes prove anything, it’s that they’ve got that formula right.
+That’s the philosophy behind LA hotspot Botanica.
+We first met Heather Sperling and Emily Fiffer, when we invited them to teach this workshop with TCM and Jenni Kayne.
+The ladies are proving that when it comes to healthy eating, color, flavor and good feels can still take priority — and if their recipes prove anything, it’s that they’ve got that formula right.

 Moroccan Carrot Salad

 8 cups (loose) shredded purple and orange carrots

 2 cups chopped cilantro and parsley (any mix will do!)